-When you think about a Mexican getaway, it may conjure up images of sandy beaches, aquamarine waters, sprawling resorts, tasty Mexican cuisine, historic ruins—and warm and gracious hospitality.
+When you think about a Mexican getaway, it probably conjures up images of sandy beaches, aquamarine waters, sprawling resorts, tasty Mexican cuisine, historical ruins—and warm and gracious hospitality.

 The lure of the all-inclusive

 Mexico has a large and growing number of all-inclusives.
-Along with those on honeymoons and attending weddings, these resorts are extremely popular with young people who seek them out for spring break, summer and winter vacations.
-They are also popular with families who often come with children and young teens in tow.
+Along with visitors on honeymoons and attending weddings, these resorts are extremely popular with young people who seek them out for spring break, summer, and winter vacations.
+They are also popular with families who travel with children and young teens in tow.

-Hilton, Hyatt, InterContinental Hotels Group, Marriott and Royal Resorts are among the brands who have recently announced plans to expand their all-inclusive properties in Mexico.
+Hilton, Hyatt, InterContinental Hotels Group, Marriott and Royal Resorts are among the brands that have recently announced plans to expand their all-inclusive properties in Mexico.

 The legal drinking age in Mexico: The rules

-If your offspring are headed there on their own, it’s prudent to have a talk with them so they understand the rules and risks of underage drinking in Mexico.
+If your offspring are headed there independently, it’s prudent to talk with them so they understand the rules and risks of underage drinking in Mexico.

-The legal drinking age in Mexico—in every state across the country—is 18 years of age.
+A reminder: The legal age to drink in Mexico—in every state across the country—is 18 years of age.

 Many young people head to the beaches of Cancun, Tulum, Playa del Carmen, and Los Cabos with alcohol in mind, sometimes because they realize that the legal drinking age in Mexico is three years younger than the minimum age (21) in the U.S.